z-huang/InnerTune/README.md

 [![License](https://img.shields.io/github/license/z-huang/music)](https://www.gnu.org/licenses/gpl-3.0)
 [![Downloads](https://img.shields.io/github/downloads/z-huang/music/total)](https://github.com/z-huang/music/releases)

-> **Note:** The project is currently in an unstable stage.
-If you encounter bugs, please report by opening an issue.
+> **Note:** The project is currently in an unstable stage, so there should be many bugs.
+If you encounter one, please report by opening an issue.

 ## Description